joaovitormascarenhas/Gate-Matrix-Layout-Problem-Heuristic/README.md

 #Heuristic for the GMLP
 A heuristic method for the Gate Matrix Layout Problem (GMLP) - A program with practical application in the microelectronics industry.
 This algorithm is part of my reseach project developed between 2014-2015.
+The article can be accessed at my ResearchGate profile: https://www.researchgate.net/profile/Joao_Vitor_Mascarenhas.

     --> Compile with g++.
     --> Input: A .txt file with the number of lines and columns followed by a binary matrix.